cloud-ark/firstmile/README.txt

    - git clone https://devdattakulkarni@bitbucket.org/devdattakulkarni/lme.git
    - cd lme
    - pip install -r requirements.txt
-e) Start the LME server:
+e) Start the server:
    - python cld.py
-f) Install the LME CLI
+f) Install the CloudFlow cli
    - Open a new terminal window and navigate to the directory where you cloned the lme repository.
 Go inside the "client" folder inside this directory and install the client.